yakatz/email/README.md

 To access and modify the [Swiftmailer message](http://swiftmailer.org/docs/messages) directly, use the `raw_message()` method.

+### Message Part Order

+Due to a [bug](https://github.com/swiftmailer/swiftmailer/issues/184#issuecomment-5198845) in SwiftMailer, a message with HTML and plain text must have the HTML set first.
+As of `kohana-swiftmailer` version `1.1`, `message()` defaults to `text/html`.
+We are looking for a more flexible solution.

 ## Configuration

 Configuration is stored in `config/email.php`.
 Options are dependant upon transport method used.
 Consult the Swiftmailer documentation for options available to each transport.